 It’s also pretty easy to draw.
 Create a curved line with some extra swirls on the sides.
-Top of your banner is done.
+The top of your banner is done.

 Next step – curve another line parallel to it,

-Finally, add vertical lines down to connect the two lines and create the curves of parchment.
+Finally, add vertical lines down to connect the two lines and create the curves of the parchment.

 Final banners are very simple flags.
 You can use one flag for one letter if you decide to go with this banner.

-Start from drawing several squares, but make sure one side is an arrow shape facing in.
+Start by drawing several squares, but make sure one side is an arrow shape facing in.

 For this step use a pencil first and create a line crossing all the squares.
 Draw this line a bit under the top of your squares, just a few millimeters.